-International Organization for Standardization (ISO) is an independent organization that sets standards to regulate the manufacturing process and performance in various industries.
-The organization is comprised of 162 national standards bodies.
-Headquarters of ISO are in Geneva, but the organization has its office in all member countries too.
+International Organisation for Standardisation (ISO) is an independent organisation that sets standards to regulate the manufacturing process and performance in various industries.
+The organisation is comprised of 162 national standards bodies.
+Headquarters of ISO are in Geneva, but the organisation has its office in all member countries too.
 ISO was founded on February 23, 1947, to promote worldwide proprietary, industrial, and commercial standards.

 Why ISO matters

 The importance of ISO is immense for the global market.
-The organization has issued over 22,380 international standards in various industries such as food safety, technology, healthcare, agriculture, and others.
-The main purpose of ISO is to ensure safety to consumers and make sure businesses and organizations across the world respect certain rules and regulations to make the world a safer place.
+The organisation has issued over 22,380 international standards in various industries such as food safety, technology, healthcare, agriculture, and others.
+The main purpose of ISO is to ensure safety to consumers and make sure businesses and organisations across the world respect certain rules and regulations to make the world a safer place.

 As seen above, ISO published more than 20 thousands of standards for different industries.
 Some of those standards are more important or more popular than others.
 Below, you can see a list of some examples:

-- ISO 9001 – it was first published in 1987 and has been updated every seven years.
-This is the only standard from ISO 9000 family that requires certification.
-ISO 9001 details how to put a quality management system in place for a greater quality of products and services
+- 9001 – it was first published in 1987 and has been updated every seven years.
+This is the only standard from 9000 family that requires certification.
+Standard 9001 details how to put a quality management system in place for a greater quality of products and services

-- ISO 4001 – belongs to the family of standards that are related to the environment.
-Similarly to ISO 9001, ISO 4001 is the only standard from this family that includes certification.
+- 4001 – belongs to the family of standards that are related to the environment.
+Similarly to Standard 9001, Standard 4001 is the only standard from this family that includes certification.
 The standard establishes requirements for an environmental management system, and it’s based on the continuous improvement model PDCA (Plan-Do-Check-Act)

-- ISO 27000 – a family of standards concerned with information technology
+- 27000 – a family of standards concerned with information technology

-- ISO 50001 – the energy standards to improve the use and efficiency of energy and reduce the organization’s energy footprint through decreased greenhouse emissions
+- 50001 – the energy standards to improve the use and efficiency of energy and reduce the organisation’s energy footprint through decreased greenhouse emissions.